 The Politics of Prosecutors

-A growing number of prosecutors are reforming their local criminal legal systems, fueled by activists’ calls for change and rising electoral mobilization around district attorney races.
+A growing number of prosecutors are reforming their local criminal legal systems, fueled by activists’ calls for change and electoral mobilization around district attorney races.
 Many other prosecutors are fighting reform, whether locally or through statewide lobbying.
 Some even do both.

-The Appeal: Political Report has launched a new interactive page to track how the reform movement is affecting the practices and policies of prosecutors nationwide.
+On this interactive page, the Political Report tracks the changing politics, practices, and policies of prosecutors nationwide.
 What reforms are they rolling out, and are they actually implementing them?
 Who is more ambitious in their proposals, and who is most resistant to targeting mass incarceration?
 After all, prosecutors enjoy tremendous discretion, and policies they set—like whether to seek bail, to treat minors as adults, or to prosecute marijuana cases—impact the scale of mass incarceration.

 This page is written by Daniel Nichanian.
 Explore developments chronologically below, or geographically with this interactive map.

 Politics of prosecutors

 The Appeal: Political Report is also committed to drawing out and clarifying the politics of prosecutorial elections, and probing what reform means for candidates who run on a platform of curbing or ending mass incarceration.
 Read our coverage of the 2018 local elections, the 2019 local elections, and the 2020 local elections.